Log in

 Perry Weather stations take a different approach to WBGT monitoring.
 Here’s how Perry Weather offers a better WBGT monitoring solution:

 In conclusion, accurate WBGT monitoring is crucial for ensuring the safety of athletes during practices and games.
 As an athletic trainer or director, it is essential to be aware of the potential inaccuracies in Kestrel devices and to consider alternative options that provide more reliable and precise WBGT readings.
-By investing in the right professional-grade equipment and utilizing it properly, you can optimize safety while maximizing practice productivity.

 Learn more about how Perry Weather monitors WBGT and alerts you when heat stress policies are reached.